 - Invited lecture “Data Journeys in Biology: Openness and Shadows” (Sabina at the Department of History, University of Wisconsin-Madison, 11 March 2016)

 - Invited chair of “Understanding the Value of an Open Data infrastructure: Perspectives from users, operators, industry and funders” session (Sabina at the ELIXIR Europe Conference Open Data in Action: Life Science Data Infrastructure for Innovation, Brussels, 4 February 2016)

-- Keynote “The Challenges of Making Data Travel” (Sabina at First LEARN Workshop, UCL, 29 January 2016; rich documentation of discussions at this event can be found on Twitter under #learnlondon16)
+- Keynote slides and video “The Challenges of Making Data Travel” (Sabina at First LEARN Workshop, UCL, 29 January 2016; rich documentation of discussions at this event can be found on Twitter under #learnlondon16)